 Visual Resources Curator Yan Zhou has taught at Kenyon since 2006.
 He teaches courses on Asian art history with a particular emphasis on modern and contemporary Chinese art.
 His research focuses on Chinese contemporary art in the context of globalization and post-colonialism.
 He has published widely in Chinese scholarly journals and in English in such journals as Yishu: Journal of Contemporary Chinese Art.

 2005 — Doctor of Philosophy from The Ohio State University

 1995 — Master of Arts from The Ohio State University

 1986 — Master of Fine Arts from China, Cntrl Academy Fine Arts

 1982 — Bachelor of Philosophy from China, Sun Yat-sen University

 Courses Recently Taught

 At the time when China faced its largest challenge in history in terms of sovereignty, dignity and culture, its art experienced importation of Western forms and aesthetics.
 The two artistic traditions clashed, coexisted and were integrated.
 Chinese artists then attempted to infuse their art with the cultural identity of China.
 To understand the artistic impact of the West and China's reaction to it, we will investigate this journey from its beginning, the Opium Wars to 1949, when China moved forward from a feudal empire to a republican nation in a turbulent century.
-This counts toward the Asia place and the after 1800 time requirements for the major.
+This counts toward the 200-level intermediate course requirement and the Asia place and the after 1800 time requirements for the major.
 Prerequisite: ARHS 111, 114 or permission of instructor.